Sheriff says Russell Dermond decapitated; whereabouts of his head unknown

 ‘This has been a shock’

-Residents described Reynolds Plantation -- a tony resort community about 75 miles east of Atlanta, which also boasts a Jack Nicklaus signature golf course and a Ritz-Carlton Lodge -- as a safe enclave where people were comfortable leaving their doors unlocked.
+Residents described Reynolds Plantation – a tony resort complex about 75 miles east of Atlanta, which also boasts a Jack Nicklaus signature golf course and a Ritz-Carlton Lodge – as a safe enclave where people were comfortable leaving their doors unlocked.

 “There is no crime in this area, no crime whatsoever,” Lillian Butterworth told CNN.
 “Nothing has ever happened here before, so this has been a shock to us.”

-The 3,300-square-foot home where the Dermonds have lived since 1994 is valued at more than $1 million and sits on Lake Oconee, in the bucolic Great Waters neighborhood of Reynolds Plantation.
+The 3,300-square-foot home where the Dermonds had lived since 1994 is valued at more than $1 million.

 Off a moderately trafficked rural road, a divided, two-lane road lined with trees and a white fence winds through large, green expanses of tall grass, past a guard house into the neighborhood.